-- 92. The Secretary did not consult with the ACIP before he signed the Directive. - 93.
-The Secretary did not consult with the Covid-19 Work Group before he signed the Directive. - The Secretary did not consult with the CDC about the Directive.
-86 In fact, at the 94.
-April 15, 2025 open meeting of the ACIP, Dr. Lakshmi Panagiotakopoulos, an epidemiologist at the CDC, presented recommendations on use of Covid vaccines for 2025-2026 for different population groups for which there is conclusive evidence of a higher risk of severe illness from the Covid virus.
+- 93. The Secretary did not consult with the ACIP before he signed the Directive. - 94.
+The Secretary did not consult with the Covid-19 Work Group before he signed the Directive. - 95.
+The Secretary did not consult with the CDC about the Directive.
+86 In fact, at the April 15, 2025 open meeting of the ACIP, Dr. Lakshmi Panagiotakopoulos, an epidemiologist at the CDC, presented recommendations on use of Covid vaccines for 2025-2026 for different population groups for which there is conclusive evidence of a higher risk of severe illness from the Covid virus.
 Dr. Panagiotakopoulos noted that pregnant individuals continued to face an increased risk of severe outcomes from contracting Covid.
 Not only does a Covid vaccine protect the mother, but it also protects infants less than six months of age because infants less than six months old cannot receive the Covid vaccine, but the mother can protect the infant by passing antibodies to the fetus from a Covid vaccine administered during pregnancy.
 Dr. Fiona Havers, also an epidemiologist at the CDC, presented findings at the April 25, 2025 ACIP meeting on the impact of Covid on children in the United States in the past year.
-She found that at least 7,000 children were hospitalized with Covid.
-About 20 percent of those hospitalized were admitted to the intensive care unit, half ere previo sly healthy, virtually none had been vaccinated, and had died, most less than years of a e.
-The conclusion was clear all children in the United States, whether they were previously healthy or not, should receive the primary series of Covid vaccines.
-87 - 95.
-The Secretary cited no emergency, let alone change in circumstances, to justify the Directive.
+"She found that at least 7,000 children were hospitalized with Covid.
+About 20 percent of those hospitalized were admitted to the intensive care unit, half were previously healthy, virtually none had been vaccinated, and 152 had died, most less than 4 years of age.
+The conclusion was clear; all children in the United States, whether they were previously healthy or not, should receive the primary series of Covid vaccines."87